carlomazzaferro/racket/README.rst

 the project is removing (or at least softening) the dependency on machine learning engineers and devops, enabling data scientist to go from concept to production in minutes.

-.. note:: **STATUS**: early alpha.
+.. note:: **STATUS**: alpha.
 Active development, but breaking changes may come.

 Features
 --------